NiceRingNode/PartialConvolution/README.md

   | mask_light    | 23.55%     | √          |
   | mask          | 35.5%      | ×          |

-- [x] pytorch weights to libtorch weights
+- [x] Pytorch weights to libtorch weights

-- [x] libtorch inference implementation in C++17 (This work will be published as a desktop application.)
+- [x] Libtorch inference implementation in C++17 (This work will be published as a desktop application.)

 # Test